-Our main business activity is collecting donated furniture and household goods and selling them in our shops in Ipswich and Suffolk.
+Our main business activity here at Emmaus Suffolk is collecting donated furniture and household goods and selling them in our shops in Ipswich and Suffolk.
 We also sell online via eBay, Instagram, Depop and more.

 Some items are refurbished or “upcycled”, re-painting and re-upholstering it to give it a new lease of life before it is sold on.
 Our social enterprises gives our companions and volunteers the opportunity to gain hands on work-experience, access to meaningful work opportunities and training opportunities and the chance to gain new skills, or use their existing creative flair to bring something back into use.
-In the case of electrical items; all are PAT tested for safety.

 We have recently added to our social enterprise portfolio, by partnering with other social enterprises to offer ethical, packaging free cleaning and household products, all on sale in our shops.